Ìyál'ọ́jà: History

 Across various Yoruba markets and the states they belong to, an Iyaloja is usually democratically chosen by her constituents (and is thereafter confirmed by the oba) or single-handedly chosen by the oba himself.
 In rare situations, like the case of the Iyaloja of Lagos in 2013, the deceased Iyaloja can choose her successor before her death.
-Historically, the Iyaloja of Lagos is referred to as "Iyaloja of Nigeria", despite the existence of other Iyalojas across various Yoruba-dominated states.

 Research into the ancient culture and tradition of the Yoruba people has shown that despite the chieftaincy structure being largely patriarchal, the female titleholders Iyalode, Iyaloja and Iyalaje are three of the most important leaders in the system, figures whose opinions carried as much weight as those of the male chiefs.
 An equivalent male title known as Babaloja, meaning Father of the Market, is also functionally a subordinate of the Iyaloja.